schmitech/aws-cli-automation-utils/README.md

    - Modify instance types or other parameters as needed

 3. Bootstrap CDK (replace 'your-bucket-name' with the bootstrap name to match the name defined in ec2-config.yaml):

+   First you need make sure the bucket name you are using does not exist, so check in S3 console to make sure it's not present before running this command, otherwise you may get an error indicating 'bucket already exists'.

    ```bash
    cdk bootstrap --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess aws://ACCOUNT-ID/ca-central-1 --profile your-profile-name --bootstrap-bucket-name your-bucket-name
    ```